brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-12-what-empowers-the-revolution-called-android.md

----
-layout: post
-title: What empowers the revolution called ~ Android
+# What empowers the revolution called ~ Android
----

 It has been quite an exciting ride for Android from being seen as a very small time substitute of Apple's iPhone to becoming the most sought after mobile operating system.
 There are many reasons cited which personify Android to be one of the best technological innovations that has happened in the last decade or so.
 It is vital that we know the chief aspects which essentially empower Android and have, over a period of time transformed it to be <a href="http://news.discovery.com/tech/called-it-android-phones-more-popular-than-iphones.html">more popular than iPhones</a>.